mpolacek/lists/500-albums.md

 - [X] 474.
 Big Star - #1 Record
 - [ ] 475.
 Sheryl Crow (Sheryl Crow, 1996)
 - [X] 476.
 Sparks - Kimono My House (1974)
 - [ ] 477.
-Howlin' Wolf- Moanin' in the Moonlight
+Howlin' Wolf - Moanin' in the Moonlight
 - [X] 478.
 The Kinks - Something Else by the Kinks
 - [X] 479.
 Selena - Amor Prohibido
 - [ ] 480.
 Miranda Lambert the Weight of These Wings